songlab-cal/CherryML/README.md

   --quantization_grid_num_steps QUANTIZATION_GRID_NUM_STEPS
                         The number of quantization points to the left and right of the center. (default: 64) --use_cpp_counting_implementation USE_CPP_COUNTING_IMPLEMENTATION
-                        Whether to use C++ MPI implementation to count transitions.
+                        Whether to use C++ MPI implementation to count transitions ('True' or 'False').
 This requires mpirun to be installed.
-If you do not have mpirun installed, set this argument to False to use a Python implementation (but it will be much slower). (default: True)
+If you do not have mpirun installed, set this argument to False to use a Python implementation (but it will be much slower). (default: True) --optimizer_device OPTIMIZER_DEVICE
-  --optimizer_device OPTIMIZER_DEVICE
                         Either "cpu" or "cuda".
-Device to use in PyTorch. "cpu" is fast enough for applications, but if you have a GPU using "cuda" might provide faster runtime. (default: cpu) --learning_rate LEARNING_RATE
+Device to use in PyTorch. "cpu" is fast enough for applications, but if you have a GPU using "cuda" might provide faster runtime. (default: cpu)
+  --learning_rate LEARNING_RATE
                         The learning rate in the PyTorch optimizer. (default: 0.1) --num_epochs NUM_EPOCHS